heseltime/heseltime.github.io/pages/rDai.md

 ##### Focus Areas of Interest

-- Governance of Large Language Models (LLM)
+- _Governance of Large Language Models_ - my specific interest
-- Knowledge and Reasoning
+- _Knowledge and Reasoning_ (broadly)

 I am gravitating toward the intersection of linguistic competence as outlined in the paper under discussion in the above and more explicit knowledge questions and task applications of LLMs as in my own work, I am finding.
-From this view I might also count Computational Argumentation and Fact-checking, especially also with a view to exciting applications, as the third NLP group focus area of interest.
+From this view I might also count _Computational Argumentation and Fact-checking_, especially also with a view to exciting applications, as the third NLP group focus area of interest.

-##### Other Points of Interest from the Curriculum
+I come from what I might call Symbolic-Augmented NLP and developing robust and explainable AI systems that integrate symbolic reasoning with LLMs, drawing on my background in symbolic computation and current work at Masters level in XAI, as well as industry experience with Wolfram Research where such a project is under way at production grade and scale.
+RAG (Retrieval-Augmented Generation) is of particular interest in this context and something I want to formally incorporate into my Masters thesis as well.

+#### Project Assistance

+I understand and note this is an application for a four-year job as well as a research position!
+I see the project assistance outlined in the curriculum overview for years 2 - 4, and actually see myself in a potentially more technical role drawing on my AI and software engineering studies in the IT:U lab context as well, but am open to the group's needs of course.

 ### Obligatory Note